EduardoNigro/labjack-unified/docs/source/index.rst

 Examples
 --------
-Nine examples are available, with four of them requiring only a pair of wires to be executed successfully.
-Below is the code for `lj_io_analog.py`:
+Nine :doc:`examples <Examples/index>`  are available, with four of them requiring only a pair of wires to be executed successfully.
+Below is the code for some analog I/O testing:

 .. code-block:: python